Mechanical Engineering- Bachelor of Science in Engineering

 This program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-Mechanical Engineering encompasses the design and analysis of products and mechanical components of machines and systems.
-It requires the ability to understand and apply mathematics, science, and engineering science, research concepts and apply modeling methods, simulate and test working conditions and their impact on the designed systems, and synthesize different elements in order to obtain the optimum design of a specific product.
+Mechanical Engineering encompasses the design, analysis and production of machines and systems.
+It requires the ability to use principles from mathematics, science, and engineering, perform research, create mathematical and physical models, simulate and test working conditions, and synthesize different elements in order to obtain the optimum design of a specific product or process.

-The increasing sophistication in products and systems requires industry to hire academically qualified mechanical engineers who can apply current techniques and methods of engineering.
-Examples include computer-aided design, computer-assisted engineering, finite-element analysis, robotics, heat transfer, dynamics, and advanced machine and tool design.
+The increasing sophistication of products and systems requires academically qualified mechanical engineers who can apply state-of-the-art tools and methods of engineering.
+Examples include computer-aided engineering/design/manufacturing, finite-element analysis, computational fluid mechanics, robotics, heat transfer, dynamics, and advanced machine and tool design.

-The mechanical engineer of the 21st century must be able to think critically in broader contexts because problems in contemporary society are not only technical, but also social and economic in nature.
-The engineering program provides the student with a broad mechanical engineering education augmented by courses in manufacturing engineering, electrical engineering, computer science and engineering, economics, humanities, social science, global perspectives, and fine arts.
+The mechanical engineer of the 21st century must be able to think critically in broader contexts because engineering solutions to problems in contemporary society often involve complex social, political, environmental and economic issues.
+Miami's mechanical engineering program provides students with a broad mechanical engineering foundation supplemented by courses in manufacturing engineering, electrical engineering, computer science, chemical/biological engineering, economics, mathematics, physics, chemistry, biology, and a strong liberal arts component that includes fine arts, humanities, social science, and global/intercultural perspectives.

 Graduates have the opportunity to work in a diverse spectrum of professional fields.
-These vary from research to design, development to manufacturing, and technical sales to production.
-Many mechanical engineers work in manufacturing-related areas, in the analysis and design of varied products, and in non-technical sectors of the economy as well.
+These include design, development, research, manufacturing, production, project management, technical sales, and field support and service.
+Many mechanical engineers work in manufacturing-related areas, in the analysis and design of myriad products, and in other sectors of the economy such as medicine, law and government service.
 Graduates are also prepared to continue their education at the graduate level.
 Graduating seniors are encouraged to take the Fundamentals of Engineering examination, which is the first of two examinations that lead to becoming a licensed professional engineer.

 Program Educational Objectives

-The Mechanical and Manufacturing Engineering Department expects its graduates in the Mechanical Engineering program will attain or achieve the following Program Educational Objectives within a few years of graduation:
+Graduates of the Mechanical Engineering program are expected to attain or achieve the following Program Educational Objectives within a few years of graduation: